MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/design/understanding-appcontrol-policy-settings.md

 ## Example Scenario

-An application that may want to restrict its capabilities, when used on a system with an active Windows Defender Application Control policy.
-Application authors can define a WDAC policy, setting their application queries, in order to disable certain features.
-For example, if Contoso's Foo Application wants to disable a risky feature, such as macro execution, they can define a WDAC policy setting, and query for it at runtime.
-Contoso can then instruct IT administrators to configure the setting in their WDAC policy, if they don't want Foo Application to execute macros on a system with a WDAC policy.
+An application that may want to restrict its capabilities, when used on a system with an active App Control for Business policy.
+Application authors can define a App Control policy, setting their application queries, in order to disable certain features.
+For example, if Contoso's Foo Application wants to disable a risky feature, such as macro execution, they can define a App Control policy setting, and query for it at runtime.
+Contoso can then instruct IT administrators to configure the setting in their App Control policy, if they don't want Foo Application to execute macros on a system with a App Control policy.

 ## WldpQuerySecurityPolicy

-API that queries the secure settings of a Windows Defender Application Control policy.
+API that queries the secure settings of a App Control for Business policy.

 ### Syntax